veykos/mithril-query-jsdom/README.md

 });
 ```

-Notice how we comparing to the normal mihtril-query mounting of a component we pass a third argument which is ```dom.window```.
+Notice how compared to the normal mihtril-query mounting of a component, we pass a third argument which is ```dom.window``` to the ```mq``` function.
 After the component is mounted you can do simple queries with mithril-query or query directly the DOM through dom.window / dom.document.
 Keep in mind you'll need to query using getElementById / querySelector.
 You have all the window / document methods that JSDOM supports to unleash your testing creativity.
 This is very useful if you'd want to test for CSS as domino doesn't support getComputedStyle.

 If you skip passing the JSDOM created window object, then mithril-query's default way of working will be to create a DOM with domino js.